zed-eiq/extensions-store/README.md

 ## Documentation

+The documentation for each extension can be found in the root directory of each extensions (e.g. `extensions/intel471/incoming_feeds/malware/docs.md`)

 If you wish to learn more about how to develop Extensions, please read our EDK Guide.

 ## Submission of new Extensions